willkim76/portfolio/ServiceManager/README.md

 given day.

 ### Potential Solution:
-I propose a digital invoicing system that incorporates this check.
+I propose an invoicing system that incorporates this check explicitly.
 Instead of an invoice be a passive record of items within a database.
 I propose that an invoice to have an active realtime tracking of the completion of the items within a given invoice using hardware such as a barcode scanner.
 A realtime tracker of invoices due for the day can also be displayed for auxiliary tasks.
-I will also be implementing an Invoicing System.